Pliability and Approximating Max-CSPs: Introduction

 From planar graphs this was extended to graphs of bounded genus by Eppstein~\cite{Eppstein0d:algorithmica-diameter} and later to all graph classes excluding a fixed minor by Grohe~\cite{Grohe03} and Demaine et al.~\cite{Demaine05:focs}.
 The structural property needed for this approach, originally proved for excluded-minor graphs by DeVos, Ding, Oporowski, Sanders, Reed, Seymour, and Vertigan~\cite{DeVos+04}, is $\tw$-\emph{fragility}: they can be partitioned into any constant number of parts such that removing any one part leaves a graph of bounded treewidth.
 As shown by Hunt, Marathe, and Stearns~\cite{Marathe97,Marathe98} (see also~\cite{Hunt98}) as well as Grigoriev and Bodlaender~\cite{Grigoriev2007}, the same property applies to some geometrically-defined graph classes that do not exclude any minor.
 One example is intersection graphs of unit disks whose centers are at least some constant apart (capturing some applications of the closely related shifting technique of Hochbaum and Maass~\cite{HochbaumM85} for geometric packing and covering problems).
 Another example is 1-planar graphs, or more generally graphs drawn on a fixed surface with a bounded number of intersections per edge.

 An important generalisation, \emph{fractional-$\tw$-fragility}, was introduced by Dvo\v{r}\'ak~\cite{Dvorak16}: it suffices that the parts whose removal results in a graph of bounded treewidth are nearly-disjoint (Definition~\ref{def:fragile}).
-This applies to $d$-dimensional variants of the geometric classes mentioned above (for any constant~$d$), in particular to $d$-dimensional grids, which are not $\tw$-fragile~\cite{BergerDN18}.
+This applies to $d$-dimensional variants of the geometric classes mentioned above (for any constant~$d$), in particular to $d$-dimensional grids, which are not $\tw$-fragile~\cite{BergerDN18}; this also includes classes of polynomial growth~\cite{KrauthgamerL07,Dvorak2021}.
+Another large family of fractionally-$\tw$-fragile classes are classes of bounded degree with strongly sublinear separators~\cite{Dvorak16} (equivalently, bounded degree and polynomial expansion~\cite{DvorakN16}).
 For such concrete examples of fragile classes, known proofs show that the nearly-disjoint parts can be computed efficiently.
 A PTAS can then easily be designed from the definition~\cite{Dvorak16}.

 We show that the assumption about efficient construction is not needed.
-We do this by proving that if $\Gg$ is \emph{any} fractionally-$\tw$-fragile class of graphs (intuitively, any class where a Baker-like technique is known to work), then the class $\AOver{\Gg}{(r)}$ of all possible structures with Gaifman graph in $\Gg$ and bounded arity $r$ is $\tw$-pliable.
+We do this by proving that if $\Gg$ is \emph{any} fractionally-$\tw$-fragile class of graphs (intuitively, any class where a Baker-like technique is known to work), then the class $\AOver{\Gg}{(r)}$ of all possible structures of bounded arity $r$ and with Gaifman graph in $\Gg$ is $\tw$-pliable.

 \begin{theorem} Let $\Gg$ be a fractionally-$\tw$-fragile class of graphs.
 Then $\AOver{\Gg}{(r)}$ is $\tw$-pliable for every~$r$.
 Consequently, $\rCSP(\Gg)$ admits a PTAS. \end{theorem}

 This captures all graph classes $\Gg$ where a PTAS for $\rCSP(\Gg)$ is known.